Test Match Special

-Test Match Special (also known as TMS) is a British sports radio programme, originally, as its name implies, dealing exclusively with Test cricket matches, but currently covering any professional cricket.
-The programme is available on BBC Radio 5 Sports Extra (digital) and on BBC Sounds to the United Kingdom and (where broadcasting rights permit) the rest of the world.
+Test Match Special (also known as TMS) is a British cricket radio programme, originally covering exclusively Test cricket matches, but currently covering any professional cricket.
+The programme is available on BBC Radio 5 Sports Extra (digital) and on BBC Sounds in the United Kingdom and, where broadcasting rights permit, the rest of the world.
 TMS provides ball-by-ball coverage of most Test cricket, One Day International, and Twenty20 matches and tournaments involving the England cricket team.
+The programme has also covered ICC-sanctioned international cricket tournaments and finals such as the ICC Cricket World Cup (Men's and Women's), the men's and women's versions of the ICC T20 World Cup (initially known as the ICC World Twenty20) and the first three editions of the ICC World Test Championship Final from 2021 to 2025 (all of which were held at cricket grounds in England).